Obtain Your License

 Pursuing a career in the HVAC field?
 Study at home for your Arizona HVAC license exam with our fully online, user-friendly, and self-paced course.

-Arizona Evaporative Cooling/Ventilating Exam Prep (C-58)
+Arizona Evaporative Cooling/Ventilating (C-58/CR-58) Online Exam Prep

 The Arizona Evaporative Cooling/Ventilating Exam Review (C-58) includes narrated highlighting guides, practice tests, theory, calculations, instructor support and test-taking tips and strategies.
 Topics include plumbing fixtures and terminology, plumbing fundamentals, traps, cleanouts, interceptors, drainage requirements, vent requirements, water distribution, plan and analysis, joist notching and boring, gas pipe sizing, conduits, egress systems, stud cutting, duct systems, installation and more.
 The highlighting guides and quizzes are designed to familiarize students with testing materials.
 We do not provide students with exact test questions, as the state does not release this information.